addozhang/addozhang/README.md

 I am working at Flomesh as Senior Architect.

-You can find what I am working from [https://flomesh.io](https://flomesh.io).
+You can find that I am working on from [https://flomesh.io](https://flomesh.io).

 In my spare time, I maintainer the wechat official account "云原生指北" and blog https://atbug.com.